kudos-team/template/README.md

-# pie
+# Pie OS for KudOS
-Pie OS for KudOS
+For now, this will be just a test to get ANYTHING working with the kernel.
+Later I will make this actually the pieOS.